10 Westchester Menus to Try for Hudson Valley Restaurant Week

 211 Mamaroneck Ave, Mamaroneck; 914.899.3130

-Speaking of Italian, one of our other favorite joints is on the Hudson Valley Restaurant Week dinner menu this year in Mamaroneck.
-Nonna Carola puts your choice of eight apps and 12 entrées (plus four desserts) up for grabs and, between the PEI mussels and one of our favorite chicken parms in the county, there’s a lot to take in.
+For Italian cuisine, one of our favorite joints is on the Hudson Valley Restaurant Week dinner menu this year in Mamaroneck.
+Nonna Carola puts your choice of eight apps for dinner (seven for lunch) and 12 entrées (10 for lunch) up for grabs and, between the PEI mussels and one of our favorite chicken parms in the county, there’s a lot to take in.

 What We’re Having: Are you kidding?
 We’re starting off the only real way we can with the clams oreganata.
-For our main dish, the hand-cut pappardelle is a strong contender, but we have to go with the butternut squash ravioli.
-We’ll also likely opt for a light dessert in the form of panna cotta, but if we can manage it you better believe we’re ordering the Nutella fried Oreos.
+For our main dish, the hand-cut pappardelle is a strong contender, but we have to go with the branzino oreganata.
+We’ll also likely opt for a light dessert in the form of panna cotta, but if we can manage it, you better believe we’re ordering the Nutella fried Oreos.

 View this post on Instagram